-Kids, not just adults, get headaches, too.
-Luckily, very few headaches are caused by serious conditions, such as a tumors, infections, or a head injury.
-Regardless, common headaches can be very painful and distracting for children.
+Kids, not just adults, get headaches.
+Luckily in children, few headaches are caused by serious conditions, such as a tumors, infections, or a head injury.
+Regardless, common headaches can be painful and distracting for children.

-Although some kids will feign headaches or tummy aches to avoid things they don’t want to do (like go to school), most childhood headaches are real.
+Although some kids will pretend to have headaches or tummy aches to avoid things they don’t want to do, most childhood headaches are real.
 Some children have migraines and others have tension-type headaches.
 Migraines can be triggered by stress, food, or environmental factors, such as noise or bright lights.
 Tension-type headaches can be a response to stress or challenges at school, home, work, or among friends.

 Your child may also be referred to a therapist.
 Therapy may reduce the length and frequency of migraine headaches.
 It may be used with or without medication and may include cognitive behavioral therapy, biofeedback, or relaxation methods.

-Gum chewing has also been shown to cause headaches in children.
-If your child chews gum excessively, you may want to encourage ending the habit.
+Gum chewing and teeth grinding have also been shown to cause headaches in children.
+If your child chews gum or grind their teeth excessively, you may want to encourage ending the habit.

 Kids who get headaches can participate in most activities, but sometimes it will be best to just take it easy.
-If your child has headaches, try not to overcommit him to too many activities.
+Do not commit a child with headaches to too many activities.
 Leave some time for rest and relaxation.
 Overall, kids who get headaches will benefit from balanced, nutritious meals (especially breakfast), regular sleep patterns (including a full night’s sleep), and exercise.
 Although exercise may help relieve tension, it may not be a good idea for your child to exert himself during a headache.

-If your child has headaches, encourage him to keep a headache diary to help recognize when and why the headaches happen.
+If your child has headaches, encourage keeping a headache diary to help recognize when and why the headaches happen.
 Take this information to your child’s doctor because it will help to determine the cause of the headaches and create a treatment or prevention plan.

 The National Headache Foundation suggests the following questions for your child’s headache diary: